sgelernter/watch-that-mix/README.md

 #### Friday

  - ~~Set up project structure/skeleton with webpack; test that it's working~~
+ - Begin familiarization with the Web Audio API
+ - Get a prototype button running that can play/pause audio
+ - Get prototype button to loop audio
+ - Get protoype button to live-swap audio from two sources

+#### Saturday/Sunday

  - Assemble necessary audio resources.
 These will be approximately 15-second clips, comprising 4 intro slide clips and 6 clips for each processor slide for an estimated 34-40 clips depending on processor categorization.
 These will need to be pulled from old pro tools sessions, and for variety some will need to be cleared for use with the artists.
- - Begin familiarization with the Web Audio API, determine steps needed to set up of the player buttons/functionality for one slide

-#### Saturday/Sunday

  - Implement player/toggle buttons functionality
  - Begin familiarization with D3 API, determine steps needed to create and animate mix visualization displays